-Our SCWG continuously monitor the business's environment

-and engage various stakeholders on an ongoing basis to ensure we have appropriately recognised the risks and opportunities presented by our operating environment, the needs of our stakeholders, as well as manage our material sustainability areas.
+In the year under review, our SCWG continuously monitors the business environment and engages with various stakeholders on an on-going basis to ensure we have appropriately recognised the risks and opportunities presented by our operating environment, the needs of our stakeholders, as well as manage our sustainability areas.
 We considered the following:

 - i.
-Issues that matter to UOA's business performance - ii.
-Issues that matter to UOA's stakeholders - Issues that presently have or could potentially have an impact on UOA
+Issues that matter to UOA's business performance; - ii.
+Issues that matter to UOA's stakeholders; and - Issues that presently have or could potentially have an impact on UOA.